-The Organization asserts that the Carrier omitted the date the Investigation transcript was completed by the transcriber in a deliberate attempt to evade an issue which has been the subject of many sustaining Awards.
+The Organization contends that the Carrier omitted the date the Investigation transcript was completed by the transcriber in a deliberate attempt to evade an issue which has been the subject of many sustaining Awards.
 Specifically, the Organization contends that it is fatal error for the decision maker to assess discipline without first having read the record of the Investigation.
 By not dating the transcript, the Carrier is now attempting to frustrate this line of inquiry.
 In the Organization's view, the Carrier's refusal to produce evidence to establish when the transcript was completed and available for review should result in a negative inference being drawn against the Carrier and a finding that the Claimant was denied a fair and impartial Investigation.

-The Carrier argues that the parties' Agreement does not require that it date the transcript.
+The Carrier's response is two-fold.
+First, it argues that the parties' Agreement does not require that it date the transcript.
 To the Carrier, it is fundamental that the Organization had the burden to prove as a prima facie matter that the Claimant was denied a procedural right guaranteed in the Agreement before the burden shifted to the Carrier to refute the Organization's evidence.
 Given the lack of a prima facie showing that discipline was not issued based on the facts developed in the record, the Organization's contention is without merit, in the Carrier's view.

-After careful review of the matter, including the precedent Awards cited by both parties, we find the Carrier's position unpersuasive.
+After careful review of the matter, including the precedent Awards cited by both parties, we reject the Carrier's position.
 It is true, as the Carrier points out, that the Agreement does not expressly require that it date the transcript.
-But there are numerous on-property Awards which have held that the Carrier has an Agreement obligation to assess discipline based on the evidence contained within the record.
+Nevertheless, the Carrier has an Agreement obligation to assess discipline based on the evidence contained within the record.
 The rendering of a decision without the advantage of the transcript constitutes prejudgment and failure to provide a fair and impartial Investigation.
-See, on-property First Divisions Awards 24874, 24935, 25043, and Public Law Board No. 787, Award 4.